-Open Space Residential: This designation reflects the natural feel of existing neighborhoods in the northern part of the City, including areas zoned Rural Estates and R1, with residential lots predominantly 1⁄2 to one acre in size.
-No new areas are proposed for this zoning.
+Open Space Residential: This designation reflects the natural feel of existing neighborhoods, mostly found in the northern part of the City - primarily north of the Clinton River.
+This category includes four areas zoned Rural Estates as well as areas zoned R1.
+These residential areas are predominantly $\frac{1}{2}$ - one-acre in size.
+No new areas are proposed for this zoning designation, as there are few undeveloped parcels sufficient in size for this type of more rural, sprawling development.